 Show up as early as you can (before your performance is scheduled to begin) so you can take photos and experience the ambiance of the place.

 7) Is the Odeon of Herodes Atticus suitable for children?

 Not really.
 Children under 6 years of age are not permitted to attend performances.

 The Odeon of Herodes Atticus is wheelchair accessible.
 If you need assistance, contact the theatre in advance or show up early to request help.

-However, some of the higher level seats require as steep upward ascent.
+However, some of the higher-level seats require a steep upward ascent.
 It’s recommended to wear comfortable shoes.
 High heels are also not allowed in the theatre.

 9) Can I eat and drink during a performance?

 No, food and drink are not sold on the premises and are also not permitted at the theatre.